build-week-apis/ill-serve-soup/README.md

 ```

-If succesfully the messege will be returned:
+If succesfully the message will be returned:

 ```

 {
-    "message": "Item pattato was succesfully edited"
+    "message": "Item potato was succesfully edited"
 }

 ```

 ## DELETE (DELETE) Items

+**Access:** All

 URL: /api/items/:id